How to train a cat to use the litter box?

 The first recommendation is to ensure that your cat finds a clean litter box as soon as he gets home.
 If you show him where it is, his instinct will lead him to use it to bury his poop or pee.

-The best place to place your cat's litter box is a quiet spot where your pet can do its business calmly, quietly, and as comfortably as possible.
-Keep in mind that it should also be accessible so you can easily change the litter when necessary and clean the area properly.
-Some good places might be the kitchen, living room, or terrace, depending on the availability in your apartment or house.
+The best place to put the cat litter box will be a quiet place, where the animal can relieve itself calmly, quietly, and as comfortably as possible.
+Keep in mind that it should also be an accessible location, so you can easily change the litter when necessary and clean the area properly.
+Some interesting locations could be the kitchen, living room, or terrace, depending on the availability in your apartment or house.
 We also recommend that, for hygiene reasons, the area where you place your cat's food be slightly away from the "bathroom and hygiene" area.

 The best litter boxes for cats